 Source Database Select InstanceSelect whether to use an existing instance.

-- If you use an existing instance, DTS automatically applies the parameter settings of the instance.
+- If you select an existing instance, DTS automatically applies the parameter settings of the instance.
+You do not need to configure the corresponding parameters again.

-- If you do not use an existing instance, you must configure the following parameters.
+- If you do not use an existing instance, you must configure parameters for the source database.

 Database Type The type of the source database.
 Select MySQL.
 Access Method The service that is used to access the source database.
 Select Alibaba Cloud Instance.
 Instance Region The region in which the ApsaraDB RDS for MySQL instance resides.
 Replicate Data Across Alibaba Cloud Accounts Specifies whether data is migrated across Alibaba Cloud accounts.
 In this example, No is selected because data is migrated within the same Alibaba Cloud account.
 RDS Instance ID The ID of the ApsaraDB RDS for MySQL instance.
 Database Account The account of the source database.
 Enter a database account that has read-only permissions on the ApsaraDB RDS for MySQL instance, or a custom account that has the REPLICATION CLIENT, REPLICATION SLAVE, SHOW VIEW, and SELECT permissions.
 Database Password